 A note from Cleveland Clinic

-You need some cholesterol for your body to function properly.
-However, too much LDL (“bad”) cholesterol can lead to plaque buildup in your arteries and cause complications down the road.
+You need some cholesterol for your body to function well.
+But too much LDL (“bad”) cholesterol can lead to plaque buildup in your arteries and cause complications down the road.
 That’s why it’s important to work with your healthcare provider to keep your LDL levels in the normal range.

 For many people, lifestyle changes can make a big difference.
 But if you make changes and your LDL is still high, you might feel frustrated or confused.
 Try not to blame yourself or feel disheartened.
 Many factors that affect your LDL (like age and heredity) are out of your control.
-Talk to your provider about the changes you’re making, and learn if medication is the right fit for you.
+Talk to your provider about the changes you’re making.
+Ask your provider if medication is the right fit for you.